Monches in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2009 by Waukesha County Historical Society, funded by Monches Recreation Club.
 (Marker Number 17-01.)

 Other nearby markers.
-Carl Schurz Forest (approx. half a mile away); Plainview School No. 4 (approx. 3 miles away); Martin C. Weber, Sr. (approx. 3 miles away); Village of Merton (approx. 3.1 miles away); First Baptist Church Of Merton (approx. 3.4 miles away); Beaumont Hop House (approx. 3.9 miles away); Holy Hill (approx. 4.1 miles away); Stone Bank (approx. 4.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Carl Schurz Forest (approx. half a mile away); North Lake (approx. 2½ miles away); Plainview School No. 4 (approx. 3 miles away); Martin C. Weber, Sr. (approx. 3 miles away); Village of Merton (approx. 3.1 miles away); First Baptist Church Of Merton (approx. 3.4 miles away); a different marker also named First Baptist Church Of Merton (approx. 3.4 miles away); Beaumont Hop House (approx. 3.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 12, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 739 times since then and 24 times this year.
+It was originally submitted on July 12, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 879 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on July 12, 2011, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.